misteraddons/normalize_audio_scripts/README.md

 # MiSTer Core Audio Normalization

+_**DISCLAIMER: Do not try this on your grandma's SD card.
+It may erase childhood pictures and save files**_

-* MiSTer's cores output wildly different levels of audio
+* MiSTer's cores output wildly different levels of audio - these scripts aim to balance audio levels between cores
 * I measured average and maximum SPL in dB, and recorded the core volume adjustment needed to achieve this level
 * Each tick of OSD volume is roughly 6dB which is a factor of 2.
 * Measurements ignore menu noises, instead focusing on gameplay (still some loud sfx in arcade cores)